tammymakesthings/tammymakesthings.github.io/projects/a_map_of_sounds/index.md

 - **An audio amplifier**.
 There are a zillion ways to solve this piece of the puzzle.
 I don't care too much about audio quality here, just making the signal from the microphone strong enough to see on the scope.
-I decided that a simple audio amplifier circuit based around an [LM358][lm358] [operational amplifier][opamp] IC would suffice.
+I'd initially thought of using an [LM358][lm358] [operational amplifier][opamp], but decided to go with a single-stage transistor amplifier for reasons I'll explain later.

 I'd also need a protoboard to build on, a BNC jack (for the amplifier board), a BNC cable (to connect the amplifier and oscilloscope) and power connectors.